 Hearing Procedures: At the hearing, the student shall be provided the opportunity to be present while each witness testifies or affidavits are considered by the hearing panel as to the alleged violations committed by the said student.
 The disciplinary hearing panel shall be authorized to receive either oral testimony or written affidavits or witnesses in support of the alleged violations committed by the said student.
 Affidavits of witnesses should be used only in the absence or unavailability of the witness to appear in person.
 The affected student shall have the right to be represented by legal counsel or other designated representative at the hearing.
 If a student chooses to be represented by legal counsel, the student must notify the president at least two workdays prior to the hearing.
-After each witness completes his or her testimony, the student or designated representative will have the right to question each witness concerning that witness's testimony.
+After each witness concerning that witness's testimony.
 The student or designated representative shall be provided the opportunity to present defense and produce either oral testimony or written affidavits of witnesses on his or her behalf.
 The student shall be permitted an opportunity to inspect any affidavits immediately prior to such hearing.
 A complete admission of guilt at the hearing before the hearing panel will require no further proceedings, except that the student shall be offered the opportunity to present evidence of character, scholarship, or previous record of good conduct for consideration by the hearing panel.